What The Grapevine Teaches Us About Spiritual Growth

 There’s A Harvest In Due Season

 Finally the really good part!
 After the grapevine has been sprayed, watered, pruned, and the right season comes, then the fruit appears!
 Good juice-filled grapes show up on the vine at harvest time.
 It is time to remove and enjoy.
 In Jesus’ days the fruit was both eaten and used to make wine which was reserved mainly for feasts or weddings.
 It therefore was a symbol of joy and celebration.
 Likewise our spiritual fruit always brings a harvest.
-Better character, peace, joy and positive change to the people we’ve ministered to.
+Better character, peace, joy and a positive change in the lives of people who’ve benefited from our influence.
 The rewards for abiding in Christ are always worth the sacrifices made.

 We would love to know your thoughts, leave us a comment.
 We respond to all comments.